I grew up not far from the small community of Walland, in Blount County, Tenn.

 Read Also: Pigeon Forge restaurants that take reservations

 Editor’s Note: Gepetto’s is closed as of June 2021 until further notice due to a fire.
 It is unclear if and when the restaurant will reopen.

 Just when you thought you had all the answers when it came to dining off the beaten path in the Smokies, the good people at Geppetto’s went and changed the questions.

 When everybody else is serving down home country fare, what did Geppetto’s do?
 They went southern: Southern Italian.

-Dovetailing nicely with Hillbilly’s, the restaurant is open until 10 pm through the week (except on Mondays) and 11 pm on the weekends offering sandwiches, pizza, pasta and more.
+Dovetailing nicely with Hillbilly’s, the restaurant is open until 10 pm through the week (except on Mondays) and 11 pm on the weekends offering sandwiches, pizza, pasta, lasagna and more.

 I don’t care if I’m in the hills of Tuscany or the mountains of East Tennessee, give me a good Italian sausage with peppers and onions and I’m a happy guy.

 7 new restaurants coming to Gatlinburg, Pigeon Forge 2021